Where Workmanship Lasts a Lifetime

 The owner, Gary D. Gooder, started the company in 1986 doing most of the work himself: building, marketing, and delivering products like tack boxes, hog panels, and pickup truck accessories.

 Although the small livestock producers were the first key customer of Alum-Line, the company has diversified and has entered other areas of the marketplace.
-Some of those areas include emergency and rescue bodies, auto trailers, contractor bodies and all types of tool boxes.
+Some of those areas include all types of trailers: including flatbeds, utility, cargo, auto and sport haulers, emergency and rescue bodies, contractor bodies and all types of tool boxes.
 Alum-Line's market is so vast that almost anyone owning a truck or has something to haul is a potential customer.
 With their ability to customize, the product can be personalized to the customer's wants and needs.

 1986: Gary Gooder creates the Alum-Line name and the first products sold.
 They included tack boxes, hog panels, and pickup accessories.
 Employee number (1).